isshannn/workshop/week_01/README.md

 6. [X] Download files for a given year
     - unittest not implemented

-7. [ ] In unittest of download_file_for_year the download takes considerable amount of time on 10AUG2022 before proceeding further, handle the exception efficiently
+7. [X] In unittest of download_file_for_year the download takes considerable amount of time on 09AUG2022 before proceeding further, handle the exception efficiently

 ## Questions

-1. How do you operate with dates in Python?\n
+1. How do you operate with dates in Python?
-Ans: Look for an external python library from internet.
+    --Look for an external python library from internet.

-2. After opening the file, how do you unzip it, and in case of error handling how do you show it?   \n
+2. After opening the file, how do you unzip it, and in case of error handling how do you show it?
-Ans: Look for an external python library from internet.
+    --Look for an external python library from internet.

-3. do we write set up and tear down function inside a class?\n
+3. do we write set up and tear down function inside a class?
-Ans: Refer to the online examples on the net.
+    --Refer to the online examples on the net.

 4. try except

 5. NSE monthly file available?

-6. Instead of using loops for extracting individual dates, is there any method to check valid dates and months?\n
+6. Instead of using loops for extracting individual dates, is there any method to check valid dates and months?
-Ans: You need to handcode the dates and months; There is no automated way
+    --You need to handcode the dates and months; There is no automated way

 7. On that note are datetime objects mutable?\n
-Ans: read documnetation.
+    --read documnetation.